mbof/hxsync/yaml.md

 https://github.com/mbof/hxsync/assets/1308709/df649b4c-65ca-42f7-bace-c769260a9384

-## Omitting sections

-You can omit sections of configuration.
-Only the sections provided will be written, others will be left unchanged.
+Only the directives provided will be written.

 ## `dsc_directory`